This site provides neutral, factual information about adult nightlife districts worldwide. It does not promote, arrange, or facilitate any services.

 Legal Context

-The Czech Republic has never enacted comprehensive prostitution legislation.
-The activity exists in a legal void — not explicitly legal, not explicitly criminal.
+The Czech Republic has never enacted specific prostitution legislation.
+The activity exists in a legal void, not explicitly legal, not explicitly criminal.
 What is criminal is profiting from another's prostitution (pimping) and trafficking.

 In practice, establishments that offer adult entertainment register as nightclubs, bars, or private clubs.
 They operate with minimal interference from authorities as long as they maintain public order and comply with general business regulations.